WWBN/AVideo/README.md

 * Registration Number:	3625659

 #### About the project re-brand.

- Originally the open-source version was offered as YouPHPTube, and marketed as a YouTube Clone (after the popular video sharing site), we decided to rebrand our open-source audio video platform project from YouPHPTube to <strong>AVideo Platform</strong> which constitutes <strong>Audio Video Platform</strong>.
-In some plugins, forks, versions, modules, APIs, documentation, file names, there may be or have been reference to <a href="https://youphp.tube/" target="_blank">youphptube</a>, <a href="https://youphp.tube/marketplace/" target="_blank">youphp.tube</a>, youtube clone, clone script, searchtube, adtube, showtube, searchmercials.
-WWBN owns <a href="//searchmercials.com">Searchmercials</a>, <a href="//searchtube.com">SearchTube</a>, AdTube, ShowTube, <a href="//avideo.com">AVideo</a>, <a href="//wwbn.com">WWBN</a> among other trademarks.
-All other trademarks and similarity to any referred to in any files, documents, wikis, plugins, code, modules, apis, integrations, technologies, links belong to their respective owners.
-Follow us on <a href="https://www.facebook.com/avideo/">Facebook</a>
+Initially, the open-source offering of our platform was known as YouPHPTube and marketed as a clone of the popular video-sharing site, YouTube.
+After careful consideration, we decided to rebrand our open-source audio-video platform project from YouPHPTube to AVideo Platform, which accurately reflects its purpose as an Audio-Video Platform.

+Please note that in some plugins, forks, versions, modules, APIs, documentation, and file names, there may be references to YouPHPTube, YouPHP.tube, YouTube Clone, Clone Script, SearchTube, AdTube, ShowTube, or Searchmercials.
+It's important to note that WWBN owns the trademarks for Searchmercials, SearchTube, AdTube, ShowTube, AVideo, and WWBN, among others.
+Any other trademarks or similarities referenced in any files, documents, wikis, plugins, code, modules, APIs, integrations, technologies, or links belong to their respective owners.

-#
+Thank you for considering our platform, and we welcome you to follow us on [Facebook](https://www.facebook.com/avideo/) for the latest updates and information.

 # AVideo Platform Open-Source Project

 ## AVideo Platform Open-Source Consist of THREE main Areas:
 <img src="https://avideo.tube/website/assets/151/images/svg/balancing.svg"/>